LaurenceA/ReverseDiffOverload.jl/README.md

 Troubleshooting
 ---------------
 Of course, things aren't always quite that simple.
-There are two common sources of bugs.
+There are three common sources of bugs.
+First, `reversediff` differentiates with respect to every argument, so every argument should have type ``Float64``, or ``Array{Float64}``.
-First, the type signature of the function you're trying to differentiate may be too constrained - the function needs to let values of type `Call` propagate through until they reach known functions.
+Second, the type signature of the function you're trying to differentiate may be too constrained - the function needs to let values of type `Call` propagate through until they reach known functions.
-Second, you may be trying to use a function whose differential is not yet defined.
+Third, you may be trying to use a function whose differential is not yet defined.
 You can provide define new definitions using the macro `@d`, for instance, to redefine `*`, we would use,
 ```julia
 ReverseDiff.@d(*, d*y', x'*d)